kamejosh/owlbear-hp-tracker/USAGE.md

 ![Action Window Token List](https://raw.githubusercontent.com/kamejosh/owlbear-hp-tracker/master/docs/action_window_token_list.png)

 The Token List consists of the column headings, groups and tokens associated with each group.
 By default all groups are expanded when opening a scene, to ensure no hidden/forgotten tokens.
 Collapsing a group hides the tokens it contains in the list, but they are still tracked by the HP Tracker and the [Popover](#hp-tracker-popover) is still available.

+When clicking the button next to INIT in the header all Tokens will be ordered by there initiative value.
+This is done per group so Tokens in different groups will not be changing positions.

 Tokens can be moved between groups or reordered inside a group by dragging and dropping.
 This has no effect on the [Player Action Window](#player-action-window)